 Is People-Pleasing Harming My Marriage?
 A Los Angeles Couples Therapist Shares Five Potential People-Pleasing Phrases to Look Out For

-At its core, people-pleasing stems from a deep-seated fear of rejection or conflict.
-Often the need for external validation overrides one person’s own needs and desires, creating a pattern of self-abandonment in the pursuit of acceptance or safety.
-To make matters even more challenging, a people-pleaser may initially seem selfless and kind, only to be silently breeding resentment under the surface.
 Ultimately this leads to an environment that feeds emotional disconnection, resentment, and grief.
 Even more insidious is that when one partner continually suppresses their true thoughts, feelings, and desires to avoid upsetting the other, they sacrifice their individuality for the sake of perceived harmony.
 Over time, that very suppression can lead to a profound sense of disillusionment, causing both partners to struggle with discerning where their true selves end and the facade begins.
 This is why working with a couples therapist or marriage counselor is imperative, especially if people-pleasing has been a part of the relationship’s foundation or has established itself during the life of the relationship.

-Why do we choose to people please?
+Why do we Choose to People Please?

-Is there a way to know if I am people-pleasing?
-How does it feel in my body?
+Is There a Way to Know if I am People-Pleasing?
+How Does it Feel in My Body?

 Absolutely.
-Part of understanding when people-pleasing takes the helm is being very aware of how you are feeling in your body.
+Part of understanding, when people-pleasing takes the helm, is being very aware of how you are feeling in your body.
 Often, when we people please, various sensations will come up.
 At times they can be glaring, while in other instances they can be more nuanced.
 Additionally, being able to recognize them in the moment—especially during a heated discussion—can get terribly tricky.
-This is why working with a couples therapist is imperative to understanding how to re-route our patterns of people-pleasing.
-While a few of the examples below may give you an idea, remember that each person responds in myriad of unique ways.
+This is why working with a Los Angeles couples therapist is imperative to understanding how to re-route our patterns of people-pleasing.
+While a few of the examples below may give you an idea, remember that each person responds in a myriad of unique ways.
 Take note of how many of these examples you might relate to.
 Consider writing down additional experiences that you notice:

 1. A feeling of exasperation, a sense of just wanting things “to be done.”
-Deep sighing, eye rolling, and teeth gritting are also hallmarks.
+Deep sighing, eye-rolling, and teeth-gritting are also hallmarks.

 2. Feeling nauseous, starting to sweat, noting a spike in anxiety, feeling shaky or faint.
 All of these are signs of a dysregulated nervous system, and it is one way your body alerts you to the fact that you are suppressing what you need to say or express.